A chronology of key events:

 1975 - Australia introduces new immigration laws, restricting the number of unskilled workers allowed into the country.

 The government of Gough Whitlam is plagued by resignations and the blocking of its budget by the upper house of the parliament.
 In an unprecedented move, the governor-general, Sir John Kerr, dismisses the government.
-A caretaker administration under Malcolm Fraser is installed.
+A caretaker administration under Malcolm Fraser is installed, and goes on to win the general election.

-1993 - Keating wins elections.
-The Native Title Act establishes a process for the granting of Aboriginal land rights.
+1993 - The Native Title Act establishes a process for the granting of Aboriginal land rights.

-1996 - Keating defeated in elections.
-John Howard of the Liberal Party becomes prime minister.
+1996 - John Howard of the Liberal Party wins elections to become prime minister.

 2001 August - Australia turns away hundreds of boat people over several months, the most prominent group having been rescued from a sinking ferry.
 Australia pays Nauru to detain many of them.

 2002 October - Australia mourns as 88 of its citizens are killed in a night club bombing in Bali, Indonesia, which some call Australia's September 11.
-The attacks - which killed 202 people in total - are blamed on al-Qaeda-linked Islamists.
+The attacks - which killed 202 people in total - are claimed by al-Qaeda.

 2004 August - Government announces a multi-million dollar cruise missile programme, set to give Australia the region's "most lethal" air combat capacity.

-2004 October - John Howard wins fourth term as prime minister; his party extends its grip on parliament.
+2004 October - John Howard wins fourth term as prime minister.

 2005 January - Worst bush fires for more than 20 years kill nine people in South Australia.